matthieu-bt/business-guide/source/quickstart/toggling.rst

 To manage your Skribble Business Account:

-- From your Skribble account, click the **Skribble Business** icon in the lower left of the menu panel
+- From your Skribble dashboard, click the **Skribble Business** icon in the lower left of the menu panel

 .. image:: toggle_biz.png